-I learned to read at home when I was four or five.
-Then, when I was about six, the public schools of Cleveland, Ohio, introduced me to the classics.
+I learned to read at home before the end of kindergarten; by the time I was ten years old, the public schools of Cleveland, Ohio, introduced me to the classics.
 I've been writing for publication since 1961, when I had a story in the student literary magazine at the University of Illinois; it was a parody — "Chicken Little" as Dostoevsky would have written it.
 In the years since, my work's appeared in a pretty wide range of magazines and anthologies, and my books have been published by a variety of presses, from Alta’s radical feminist Shameless Hussy to quite conventional Doubleday.

 You can read a poem, essay or story right here, right now.

 It seems to me that the best art is political and you ought to make it irrevocably political and unquestionably beautiful at the same time.